 Everyone wants to know how many reps they should do for this exercise and how many reps they should perform if they’re training calves.
 Do higher reps work better for arms and do lower reps work for building a big back?
 And so on and so on.

 Here’s the answer to all of that.
 You have to lift heavy!
 Heavy weights in the four to six rep range maximize gains in strength and size.
 That’s it and the Max-OT training principles have proven this over and over again.

 Anyone who has ever spent any amount of time training within this rep zone and has honestly pushed themselves to get stronger with each session will attribute their rapid gains in size and strength to this approach.
 You can pump up the muscle all you want with high reps and lots of sets but all you’ll be doing is satisfying an immediate need for that swollen feel that we all love.
 Unfortunately, that feeling is short-lived and real gains will be nowhere in sight.
 Those of us who continue to dwell in the grueling four to six rep life will still get that pump but never lose it because of the muscle being created with each Max-OT session we complete.

 The heavy side of things is where you want to be if building muscle is a priority for you.

 I hope you have learned from reading this that there is a lot more that goes into a successful workout than just showing up and figuring things out on the fly.
 Much thought and preparation go into what may look like just another gym session to those who aren’t in the know.

-A methodical, well planned and perfectly executed training session needs to be your goal with every day that passes.
+A methodical, well planned, and perfectly executed workout needs to be your goal with every day that passes.
 If you can achieve this you will experience greater gains in size and strength than ever before.
 Structure your game plan, place your exercises in a strategic order and move as much weight as you can for four to six reps.
 That’s it!
 Sounds pretty easy when you put it like that doesn’t it?